ajimenez1503/mowers/README.md

 ## Assumptions

+- A rest API will be used for the control, instead of using an input file.
-- If a mower try to move to a position out of the plateau, the movement will be ommited.
+- If a mower try to move to a position out of the plateau, the movement will be omitted.
-- If a mower try to move to a busy position, the movement will be ommited.
+- If a mower try to move to a busy position, the movement will be omitted.
 - Only one mower will be moved at the same time.

 ## TODO